realXtend/tundra/readme.txt

 After a succesful initialization, you will see the login window and the OGRE rendering window behind it.
 Naali provides three different connection modes: OpenSim, realXtend authentication and OpenID.

 -Opensim
 Use the OpenSim connection method to connect to an OpenSim server with or without authentication, or to a legacy realXtend server (version 0.4 and above) without authentication.
 If the server you are going to connect doesn't use authentication, no password is required.
 Just insert some username ([first name] [lastname]), server address and port ([address]:[port]) and click connect.
 If you are connecting to Taiga servers via OpenSim authentication, you must give proper firstname, lastname and password, and the sim must have a corresponding account.
+Also the default world port is 8002 and NOT the usual 9000 because you are authenticating to a cablebeach worldserver, not directly to the sim.

 -reX authentication
 realXtend authentication connection method can be used to login to a legacy realXtend server and Taiga server suite with authentication.
 Insert your username, password, server and authentication server adresses and ports, and click connect.